jes/jetstream/README.md

 ## Usage

-You can use the public jetstream instance at [jetstream.club](https://jetstream.club).
+You can use the public jetstream instance at [jetstream.club](https://jetstream.club), or self-host it on your own server.

 Usage should be self-explanatory: click the button and send the stream URL to your friends.

 ## Installation